comp110-lytle/comp110/site/exercises/runtime.md

 ### 1b.
 Insertion Sort

-The first algorithm you're going to be implementing is Selection Sort!
+The next algorithm you're going to be implementing is Insertion Sort!

 The *skeleton* for this function already exists in `sort_functions.py`.
 You will add functionality to it by completing the body of the code!